Batman has been around now for eight decades. He’s been in thousands of comics, dozens of films and television series; and man, so many video games.

 The first game in the acclaimed Arkham series, Batman: Arkham Asylum stunned audiences and critics the world over as it produced one of the best Batman games ever made.

-Fusing together a well made story (written by comics legend and long time Batman writer Paul Dini), seamless combat, and stealth, Batman: Arkham Asylum was the first game that actually made players feel like they were Batman.
+Fusing together a well made story (written by comics legend and long time Batman writer Paul Dini), seamless combat and stealth, Arkham Asylum was the first game that actually made players feel like they were Batman.

-With puzzles to solve and collectables to unlock the game managed to pace out its story without it feeling overly long, and set the template for how developers have approached superhero games ever since.
+There were puzzles to solve and collectables to unlock, enhancing the overall gaming experience.
+It even managed to pace out its story without it feeling overly long and set the template for how developers have approached superhero games ever since.